Avoca Homestead Complex: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The visual and aesthetic impact of the extensive complex is of state significance as it consists of a well preserved drop log and stone homestead, unusual in the region, in a setting beside the Darling River amidst a mature red gum woodland.
 The location is on the elevated bank of the river, above flood level.

 The complex features various construction methods; drop logs are used in the earlier wing of the homestead, jackaroos quarters, office and mess/kitchen, all constructed from local Murray pine.
 The stable/coach shed, store, gardeners cottage, shed have similar drop board walls, weatherboard clad gables, scalloped bargeboards and finials.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Daniel H Cudmore was an early innovator in water management and established irrigation areas around the homestead.
 This early establishment of irrigation is of state heritage significance as it may provide an opportunity for research on the history of water management and irrigation on the Darling and Murray Rivers.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The complex has state heritage significance as a rare and extensive grouping of drop log and drop board constructed homestead and ancillary buildings.
 The second limestone wing of the homestead with dressed stone quoins at corners and around the openings is a rare feature in the region, and demonstrates growth in affluence and success.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The homestead complex is of state heritage significance as it offers an excellent example of drop log and drop board (slab) construction and exemplifies a wide range of types of early (1870-80s) station buildings that were once common across the western part of the state.
+The homestead complex is of state heritage significance as it offers an example of drop log and drop board (slab) construction and exemplifies a wide range of types of early (1870-80s) station buildings that were once common across the western part of the state.
 It is also representative of the growth and development of large pastoral stations from humble pioneering beginnings to prosperous and confident enterprises as demonstrated in the changing construction techniques and architectural style of the buildings.